Change the way plugin routes are integrated

 It has been discussed here in the forum.
 Maybe it would be easier to use for plugin developpers, but I'm not 100% sure routes overriding will produce the same effect.

-#1 Updated by Eric Davis almost 9 years ago
+#1 Updated by Eric Davis about 9 years ago

 - Status changed from New to Closed

 - Target version set to 0.8

 - % Done changed from 0 to 100